Ptujec/LaunchBar/Passwords/README.md

 If you hit enter on a selected **login item** it will by default **open the url** and try to **autofill** the relevant information securely in your default browser.
 If you want to view the item in 1Password instead hit `⌘↩`.

-Other items will open in 1Password by default.
+Other items will **open in 1Password** by default.
 If there is an url connected to an item (that is not a login item) you can open that with `⌘↩`.

 ## Setup

 This action requires 1Password's CLI.
 [Learn how to install and set it up on their website!](https://developer.1password.com/docs/cli/get-started#install).
+(Follow the "Install" instructions and also make sure you do step 1 of "Sign in".)

 ## Limitations